Some similarities to : Wild Carrot (Daucus carota) but that has longer bracts (and no bracteoles) and they are pinnately divided.

 There are 3 sub-species:

-Fool's Parsley (Aethusa cynapium ssp. cynapium) is native and grows to 1m high, with the longest flower stalks less than 1/2 as long as the bracteoles but about twice as long as the fruits.
-It grows in both cultivated and waste ground throughout the British Isles south ouf Central Scotland.
+Fool's Parsley (Aethusa cynapium ssp. cynapium) is native and grows to 1m high, with the longest flower stalks are less than 1/2 as long as the bracteoles but about twice as long as the fruits.
+It grows in both cultivated and waste ground throughout the British Isles south of Central Scotland.
 This is much the most common sub-species of Fool's Parsley.

 Fool's Parsley (Aethusa cynapium ssp. elata) The tallest at up to 2m.
 The stems lack grooves.
 Leaf-segments narrower than the other two ssp.
 Seen occasionally on Jersey, West Kent and Cambridgeshire.
 The least common, but might become established.
+These are better treated as varieties of ssp. cynapium.

 Fool's Parsley derives its name from being mis-recognised as